 Frank Snepp, a former Central Intelligence Agency intelligence analyst in Saigon and one of the last Americans to leave, is pictured during an interview in 1977.
 Snepp is the author of a book about the fall of Saigon titled, Decent Interval.
 However, Snepp did not fulfill his contractual obligation of submitting his manuscript for prepublication review.
 In Snepp v.
 United States (1980), the Supreme Court established that the agreement did not violate Snepp's First Amendment rights.
-(AP Photo, used with permission from The Associated Press.)
+(AP Photo, used with permission from the Associated Press)

 The Supreme Court decision in Snepp v.
 United States, 444 U.S. 507 (1980), established that government employment agreements requiring employees to submit their publications for prior review do not violate public employees’ free expression rights.

 It also determined that those employees who attempt to ignore or evade these prepublication review requirements may suffer financial repercussions.

 CIA sued ex-agent for publishing book without proper review

 In 1977, former Central Intelligence Agency (CIA) agent Frank Snepp published a book, Decent Interval, describing the CIA’s role in Vietnam, but he did not fulfill his contractual obligation as a condition of employment that he submit his manuscript for prepublication review.